bytex-solutions/snamp/docs/adapters/groovy-adapter.md

 ```
 _RFC 1960_-based filter used to filter attributes by its configuration parameters.

-The following example demonstrates how to enable events analyzer
+Following example demonstrates how to enable events analyzer
 ```groovy
 def analyzer = eventsAnalyzer() analyzer.with {